The Lerch zeta function and the Heisenberg group: Introduction

-The spectral analysis on the Hilbert space $\sH_0$, corresponding to $N=0$ has will be treated in a sequel paper (\cite{LH2}); it has a different structure.
+The spectral analysis on the Hilbert space $\sH_0$, corresponding to $N=0$ has a different structure (see (\cite{LH2}).
 Under the action of $\Delta_L$ alone it splits into one-dimensional eigenspaces.
 The dilation action of the sub-Jacobi group is broken, but there exist two-variable Hecke operators $\hT_m$ retaining part of this action.
 These operators are not normal operators for $m \ge 2$.
-Their action is more complicated and is dissipative on parts of $\sH_0$.
+Their action is not invertible on parts of $\sH_0$.